erinnaschneider/password-generator/README.md

 # Password Generator

 ## This is a password generator.
- * You can select your desired length of password, between 8 and 128 characters.
+ * You can select your desired length of password.
+It *must* between 8 and 128 characters.
  * Passwords may include lowercase, uppercase, numbers, and special characters.
+Users *must* choose at least one option.
+ * After the user makes selections, the randomly generated password is displayed on the screen.

 ## You can access the password generator at:
 https://erinnaschneider.github.io/password-generator/